Wagwanfam123/Wagwanfam123/README.md

 - 👋 Hi, I’m @Wagwanfam123
 - 👀 I’m interested in ML, Ai and computational physics
-- 🌱 I’m currently learning: ML, French, Hindi and Arabic
+- 🌱 I’m currently learning: Arabic
 - 💞️ I’m looking to collaborate on Git(Don't be
 - shy to hit me up!!!
 I'm single!!!!! #codingforlove)
 - 📫 How to reach me: Hit me up on Git with a message